 performing bullying acts are viewed differently depending on culture, socioeconomic

 standing, industry, education, gender, political forces, religion, geographic region, and so much more.
-Cross-culturally experiencing a bully act
+Cross-culturally experiencing a bullying act

 causes pain and discomfort; however, the degree of insult may vary depending

 upon these factors.
-The same is true for defining and labeling a bully event.
+The same is true for defining and labeling a bullying event.

 throughout the life course.